-Blue Light has been active in New Zealand for 30 years.
+Blue Light has been active in New Zealand for over 30 years.
 It originally began in Australia as a community policing initiative and remains very strong throughout the Pacific Nations and now with representation in the United Kingdom.

 Blue Light events are overseen by police officers, who carry out Blue Light activities over and above their normal police core duties along with civilian volunteers.
 All members are involved in Blue Light as they are passionate about youth particularly those who do not have the opportunity to experience aspects of life that many young people take for granted.
 Although Blue Light is overseen by police Blue Light does not receive any funding from the New Zealand Police.